theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 This option activates Kerberos SSO.
 The Windows Active Directory user is used for authentication.
 For this scenario "HTTPS - Restricted to AD users with Designer read access" must be selected and configured in the [Server Settings](../server/server-settings#web-server).
-For more information, see [SSO with Kerberos SNC](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc).
+For more information, see the knowledge base article [SSO with Kerberos SNC](https://kb.theobald-software.com/xtract-universal/sso-with-kerberos-snc).

 **Enroll certificate on behalf of caller (Certificate SSO)** <br>
 This option activates Certificate SSO.